-Get your media ready to save your server
+Prepare your media to save your server

 Use this information to select and manage the save media that you will use for all your save functions.

 Save your server with the GO SAVE command

 Save your entire server or parts of your server that change regularly with this simple method.